tc39/proposal-UnambiguousJavaScriptGrammar/README.md

    JSCS also accepts input through stdin, so identification of goals through source text is ideal.

- * Linters, like `xo`, could use unambiguous Script and Module goals to enable module specific linting rules without extra configuration.
+ * Linters, like xo, could use unambiguous Script and Module goals to enable module specific linting rules without extra configuration.

  * Microsoft packaged web applications can benefit from unambiguous Script and